hoellin/eg/docs/guidebooks/notebooks_ssh.md

 ## Use a custom theme with `jt`

-For instance I use:
+I personally use thfollowing theme:

 ```bash
 jt -t monokai -f fira -fs 10 -nf ptsans -nfs 11 -N -kl -cursw 2 -cursc r -cellw 95% -T
 ```

-One can always restore the default theme with:
+The default theme can be restored with:

 ```bash
 jt -r
 ```

-Note that one can execute these commands directly in a notebook / when jupyter is running, but the page has to be refreshed for the changes to apply.
+Note that these commands can be directly executed inside a notebook, using the `!` prefix, but the page needs to be reloaded to see the changes.

 More info available here: https://github.com/dunovank/jupyter-themes